juanrd0088/cloudbookparser/README.md

 # cloudbookparser
-source code for testing cloudbook parser
+Source code for testing cloudbook parser
 In the file cloudbook parser, you should select the file that will be tested.
 Functionalities:
 - Tokenize(): Return the list of tokens of the python subset that cloudbook uses.